Madagascar June 7-15, 2023

 Villages and Small Towns: Tsiroanomandidy

-The site is made up of several stone, brick and wood constructions: Jean Laborde’s residence, workshops and stone furnaces (blast furnace, cementing furnace) used in the manufacture of guns and cannons, powder, pottery, paper, furniture manufacturing.
+The site is made up of several stone, brick and wood constructions: Jean Laborde’s residence, workshops and stone furnaces (blast furnace, cementing furnace) used in the manufacture of guns and cannons, powder, pottery, paper, and furniture manufacturing.

 Tomb of Jean Laborde.
 Hindu style with 10 rounded pillars supporting 72 balusters, facing 12 rows of cut stones for each side.
 This tomb is surrounded by several tombs belonging to members of his family.
 The last element is the swimming pool of Queen Ranavalona I (1828 – 1861), a landscaped basin using dry stones and lime mortar.

-The property marked the period of the 19th century of the period of European expansion of conquest, trade and transfer of industrial technology (Industrial Revolution) on the route to India.
-The industrial city functioned with chores, compulsory work of able-bodied men from the surrounding villages by order of the Queen.
+The property marked the 19th century of the period of European expansion of conquest, trade and transfer of industrial technology (Industrial Revolution) on the route to India.
+The industrial city functioned with chores, and compulsory work of able-bodied men from the surrounding villages by order of the Queen.
 These slavery-like chores marked the entire royal period in Imerina for the construction of large buildings including the five-storey Queen’s Palace built entirely in wood by Jean Laborde (1839).

 History, Culture, National and City Museums: Ilafy: Ethnographic Museum